KenBalya/BambangShop/README.md

 3. Yes, I've previously delved into Postman before undertaking this task.
 From what I've seen, Postman's capabilities have been quite beneficial to me as a backend developer, particularly for API testing.
 Typically, I would employ Postman to validate the backend APIs that I developed (although initially, I utilized Insomnia) prior to their integration with separate frontend applications such as Next.js or Flutter.
 Similarly, for this job, I find Postman to be extremely effective in emulating interactions between the client and server.

 #### Reflection Publisher-3

+1. In this tutorial case, the Observer Pattern variation being used is the Push model.
+This is indicated by the NotificationService::notify function, which actively pushes notification data to the subscribers when an event occurs, such as the creation or deletion of a product.
+The subscribers are notified of the change with the relevant data being sent to them, rather than them having to request or pull the data from the publisher.

+2. Using the Pull model, subscribers would control when to fetch updates, potentially conserving resources if updates are infrequent, but might face delays in receiving new information.
+Conversely, this approach could increase server load with frequent polling and complicate subscriber logic to manage update checks.

+3. If multi-threading is not used in the notification process, notifications would be sent sequentially on a single thread, blocking the execution flow until each notification is processed.
+This could significantly slow down the response times for the publishing operation, especially if there are many subscribers or if the notification delivery involves time-consuming tasks like network communication.